 General and administrative expenses for the year ended June 30, 2008 increased \$3.3 million to \$14.3 million from \$11.0 million for the year ended June 30, 2007.
 General and administrative expenses for the year ended June 30, 2006 were \$9.9 million.
-The increase in 2008 as compared to 2007 was primarily the result of (i) an increase in rent expense for the new facility for the period prior to occupancy; (ii) an increase in move-related expenses; (iii) an increase in salaries and related expenses due to an increase in personnel, salary increases, and higher stock compensation costs; (iv) an increase in patent costs resulting from expanded filings; and (v) an increase in facilities expense.
-The increase in 2007 as compared to 2006 was primarily the result of (i) an increase in salaries and related expenses due to salary increases; (ii) an increase in consulting fees; (iii) an increase in directors fees due principally to the change in payout structure; (iv) an increase in patent costs resulting from expanded filings; (v) an increase in legal fees resulting primarily from lease activity; and (vi) an increase in recruiting fees to fill open positions on our board of directors and within our company.
+The increase in 2008 as compared to 2007 was primarily the result of (i) an increase in rent expense for the new facility for the period prior to occupancy; (ii) an increase in move-related expenses; (iii) an increase in salaries and related expenses due to an increase in personnel, salary increases, and higher stock compensation costs; (iv) an increase in 2007 as compared to 2006 was primarily the result of (i) an increase in consulting fees; (iii) an increase in directors fees due to salary increases; (ii) an increase in consulting fees; (iii) an increase in directors fees due principally to the change in payout structure; (iv) an increase in patent costs resulting from expanded filings; (v) an increase in patent costs resulting from expanded filings; (v) an increase in patent costs resulting from expanded filings; (v) an increase in patent costs resulting from expanded filings; (v) an increase in patent costs resulting from expanded filings; (v) an increase in legal fees resulting primarily from lease activity; and (vi) an increase in recruiting fees to fill open positions on our board of directors and within our company.